 Prior to this, we survived on animal fat and proteins, wild leafy greens and the odd berry when fruit was in season, hence the paleo diet.
 The ketogenic is just a bit more restrictive than the paleo diet.

-It will take a few weeks before you become ‘fat’ or ‘keto adapted’; this is when your liver smoothly coverts fats into ketones and uses them as fuel, without any glucose requirements.
+It will take a few weeks before you become ‘fat’ or ‘keto adapted’.
+This is when your liver smoothly converts fats into ketones and uses them as fuel, without any glucose requirements.

 During the transitional stages, your cells will need to adjust to your new source of fuel which can sometimes cause you to feel low energy.
 Fear not, this low energy period is temporary and can be rectified by use of the supplements listed below.